capcodigital/devops-maturity/guidelines/culture/team-health.md

 ## Encourage Change

-In the same vein as fostering innovation and accountability at grass roots, we need to work across the wider organization to ensure they accept the fact that change is a good thing and not something to be feared
+In the same vein as fostering innovation and accountability at grass roots, we need to work across the wider organisation to ensure they accept the fact that change is a good thing and not something to be feared

 ### Approach